blockavel/lara-block-io/README.md

 // Sweep funds from external address to a BlockIo address.
 LaraBlockIo::sweepFromAddress($fromAddress, $toAddress, $privateKey);
 ```
+## Testing

+Unit Tests are created with PHPunit and orchestra/testbench, they can be ran with ./vendor/bin/phpunit.

 ## Contributing

 Find an area you can help with and do it.
 Open source is about collaboration and open participation.